The location lies directly

 the reconstruction of the Church of St. Peter in Gorenji Mokronog,

-structure, plus various exterior designs (footpaths, staircases,
+of a stone structure, plus various exterior designs (footpaths,

-fences).
+staircases, fences).

 The church stands on a slope, raised above the road.
 The former